Alain Passard: Vegetable farming

 In 2001, Passard had grown uninspired by cooking meat, and introduced for the first time in a three-star restaurant, at least in France, menus that would put vegetables at the centre of the plate, effectively banning meat from his restaurant.
-He later reintroduced meat and fish, but in smaller doses.
+He later reintroduced meat and fish, but in smaller portions.

 Passard has been planning his menu based on the seasons, sourcing natural and organically grown products from artisans and farmers, including his own: Passard's desire to work with quality products led him to create three "kitchen gardens".
 The first took root in 2002 in the soil of Sarthe, the second in 2005 in Eure and the third in 2008 in Manche, three Départements of Western France.
 Three gardens in three different terroirs, giving the respective vegetables a soil-suffused signature: sand in Sarthe for carrots, asparagus and leeks; clay in Eure for celeriac and cabbage, and lastly, alluvia in Manche for aromatic herbs.

 The farms produce 40 tons annually of organic produce.
 Animal traction is employed for plowing and harvesting.
 It is the only restaurant to self-manage its vegetable, herb and red and black fruit production.
 Twelve gardeners work the trio's combined six hectares (15 acres), where donkeys, mares, cows, hens and goats also maintain residence.